authelia/authelia/docs/content/roadmap/active/dashboard-control-panel-for-users.md

 ---
 title: "Dashboard / Control Panel for Users"
 description: "Authelia User Dashboard."
-lead: "A dashboard or control panel for users to adjust their settings is easily one of the most impactful features we can implement."
+summary: "A dashboard or control panel for users to adjust their settings is easily one of the most impactful features we can implement."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []